Death By Cube: Reception

 Prior to its release, Death By Cube was set up for demo play at the Square Enix booth of the 2009 Tokyo Game Show, where several reviewers commented on the game as being exceptionally bloody.
 Kotaku Australia's Stephen Totilo praised the game for requiring more strategy than other twin stick shooters, and remarked that "This little game might well have been the bloodiest game at the Tokyo Game Show".

 Death By Cube received "mixed" reviews according to the review aggregation website Metacritic.
 Critics took issues with multiple aspects of the game, including wildly fluctuating difficulty levels, a threadbare plot, poor visuals, and that additional levels had to be unlocked by grinding through the initial levels.
 Brett Todd of GameSpot summarized the game by saying that "While the action can be gratifyingly frenetic for a few minutes here and there, the overall game design is simplistic and repetitive, the varying difficulty is incredibly frustrating, and the look and sound of the game are too primitive to hold your attention for long."

+Since its release, the game sold 10,020 units worldwide by January 2011.
+Sales of the game moved up to 12,131 units by the end of 2011.